gentrace/gentrace-node/README.md

 The `traced` function requires an explicit `name` option for the span it creates.
 You can also provide additional `attributes` to be added to the span.
 Like `interaction`, this also requires OpenTelemetry to be set up.

  > [!WARNING]
  > This example assumes you have already set up OpenTelemetry as described in the [OpenTelemetry Integration](#opentelemetry-integration) section.
-The `interaction` function requires this setup to capture and send traces.
+Both the `interaction` and `traced` functions require this setup to capture and send traces.
  > Now, every time `instrumentedQueryAi` is called, Gentrace will record a trace associated with your `GENTRACE_PIPELINE_ID`.

 ## Testing and Evaluation